atomix/atomix.github.io/user-manual/raft-framework.md

 ## Commands

 Commands are operations that modify the state machine state.
-When a command operation is submitted to the Copycat cluster, the command is logged to disk or memory (depending on the [Storage](#storage) configuration) and replicated via the Raft consensus protocol.
+When a command operation is submitted to the Copycat cluster, the command is logged to disk or memory (depending on the [Storage][io-storage] configuration) and replicated via the Raft consensus protocol.
 Once the command has been stored on a majority cluster members, it will be applied to the server-side [StateMachine](#state-machines) and the output will be returned to the client.

 Commands are defined by implementing the `Command` interface: